How to Quit Cocaine: Why Getting Help is So Important

 Overcoming addiction is much harder when you do it alone.
 When someone suffering from drug or alcohol addiction completes a comprehensive treatment program, they are much less likely to relapse.
 This is because they have a strong support system in place that can include friends, family, qualified healthcare providers, and substance abuse counselors, as well as support groups such as Cocaine Anonymous.

 The road to addiction recovery does not stop after detox.
-Patients need continued support to learn how to deal with cocaine cravings, how to handle challenges in their life in a healthy way, and how to avoid relapse triggers.
+Patients need continued support to learn how to deal with cocaine cravings, how to handle challenges in their lives in a healthy way, and how to avoid relapse triggers.
 Outpatient treatment options like cognitive behavioral therapy have been shown to be very helpful in the recovery process by providing patients with the tools they need to adapt to wellness.

 How to Safely Stop Using Cocaine

 When you are ready to stop using cocaine, it is important to ask for help.
 Reach out to trusted friends or family members and speak to your doctor or find a treatment center right away.
-Once you have been evaluated by knowledgeable professionals, they can help you determine the next steps on your journey to a happy, healthy life.
+You can also contact a helpline like the 988 Suicide and Crisis Lifeline — just dial “988” on your landline or mobile phone.

-Whether you require outpatient or inpatient treatment, Caron’s comprehensive treatment philosophy includes medical detox as well as counseling and education to help ensure your highest chance of success.
-If you or a loved one are suffering from cocaine addiction, contact Caron today for more information.
+Whether you require outpatient or inpatient treatment, Caron’s comprehensive treatment philosophy includes evidence-based medical detox as well as counseling and education to help ensure your highest chance of success.

 Related Content